CamTosh/Domain-Name-Registry/README.md

 # TSH Registry - EPP & WHOIS Server

-A modern domain registry system implementing EPP (Extensible Provisioning Protocol) and WHOIS services for the .tsh TLD, built with Bun.
+A modern domain registry system implementing EPP (Extensible Provisioning Protocol) and WHOIS services for the .tsh TLD, built with Bun and 0 dependencies.

 ## Features